-Under certain consignment agreements, revenue is not recognized when the products are held at customers' designated locations because the Company retains ownership and the customers do not have an unconditional obligation to pay.
-The Company recognizes revenue when the customers pull the products from the locations or after a 60-day period lapses, at which time control transfers to the customers and the Company invoices them for payment.
+Under certain consignment agreements, revenue is not recognized when the products are shipped and delivered to be held at customers' designated locations because the Company continues to control the products and retain ownership, and the customers do not have an unconditional obligation to pay.
+The Company recognizes revenue when the customers consume the products from the consigned inventory locations or, in some cases, after a 60-day period from the delivery date has passed, at which time control transfers to the customers and the Company invoices them for payment.